 There may be other solutions to your debt-related problems that do not involve filing for bankruptcy.
 You should discuss the particulars of your situation with us so we can guide you toward your best solution.
 Other options we may explore with you include debt settlement, loan negotiation, short sale, and other foreclosure prevention resolutions.

-It gives bankruptcy debtors a fresh start by discharging, or wiping-out, most unsecured debt.
+Chapter 7 is also known as "straight" bankruptcy, "fresh start" bankruptcy, and "liquidation" bankruptcy.
+It gives debtors a fresh start by discharging, or wiping-out, most unsecured debt.
 For example, some common debts that are wiped-out in a Chapter 7 are credit cards, medical bills, and deficiencies on repossessed vehicles.
 In addition, a bankruptcy discharge releases the debtor from personal liability and prevents the creditors from taking any further action against the debtor or the debtor's property to collect the debts.

 If staying in your home and/or keeping your car are important to you, this may not be the best option.
 A Chapter 7 bankruptcy does not eliminate the potential for secured creditors, such as your mortgage holder or car loan creditors, from confiscating that property.